 I read Hard-Boiled Wonderland and the End of the World more than three years ago.
 So, I don’t recall much about the plot.
 I remember it featuring many science-fiction elements and consisting of two strands, which were neatly connected in the end.
 However, the characters lacked development, and I liked one of the strands far more than the other.
 After finishing the book, I read that it was not the best place to start with Murakami.
 Thus, I want to read another of his many books, probably Kafka on the Shore, before I form an opinion about his work.

-I had high-expectations for Os Memoráveis by Lídia Jorge, but they definitely weren’t met.
+I had high expectations for Os Memoráveis by Lídia Jorge, but they definitely weren’t met.
 Although I was enjoying the book at first, I soon became quite bored and even irked with almost all the characters.
-I was expecting to learn more about the Portuguese revolution of 25 of April of 1974, but instead I got a story about people who struggled to adapt to present-day life.
-Nevertheless, I’ve already bought another book by Lídia Jorge, and will hopefully like it.
+I was expecting to learn more about the Portuguese revolution of 25 April 1974, but instead I got a story about people who struggled to adapt to present-day life.
+Nevertheless, I’ve already bought another book by Lídia Jorge and will hopefully like it.
 My choice fell on A Costa dos Murmúrios (Murmuring Coast in the English translation), which is set in the early 1970s during the colonial war in Mozambique.

 Have you read any books by these authors?
 Which ones do you recommend?
 Tell me in the comments!